 A modestly sized Chilean species with neat glossy rounded leaves and equally neat rounded white flowers in summer, followed by masses of dark red berries that scent the garden with (to me at any rate) toffee apples.
 Not a bad flavour - a bit like apples.
 Can't resist scrumping a few every time I pass.

 Suitable for sheltered woodland but flowering and fruiting best on a sunny wall.
 The parent plant was quite badly damaged a couple of winters ago but fully recovered very quickly.
 A perfect ‘ericaceous’ plant for those of us without acid soil.

 Compact hardy form - very free fruiting

-This taller more open form is perhaps less hardy but more elegant.
+Previously identified as U.candollei - this taller more open form is perhaps less hardy but more elegant.
 Provide shelter and/or grow among other shrubs.
 Very choice.
 Thanks to Gary Firth for this.